 While repairs can add years to a table’s life, there are times when a new table is the best option.
 Here are a few signs that your table might need replacing rather than fixing.

 Playing billiards on an unleveled table is near impossible.
 Flatness and sturdiness impact shot accuracy and distance.
 An uneven table is easy to correct—or at least an inexpensive repair.
-But leveling problems caused by frail structural components is different.
+But levelling problems caused by frail structural components are different.

-Weakness affects how the table settles and reacts to temperature changes and pressure.
-A table leveled one day might sag the next if supported by cheap materials.
+The weakness affects how the table settles and reacts to temperature changes and pressure.
+A table levelled one day might sag the next if supported by cheap materials.
 Nevertheless, you can treat wood to prevent or mend these problems temporarily.
 For example, wood filler for cracks and splinters.

 Warping, on the other hand, changes the consistency of angles produced by the rails.
 It can also loosen the felt and dislodge the pockets from the corners.
 Warping is much harder to repair.
 It also signals larger environmental problems a new table might suffer from.

-Felt on a billiards table lasts an average of three years with moderate-to-heavy usage.
-Although an expensive repair, ripped felt rarely warrants a new table.
+Felt on a billiard table lasts an average of three years with moderate-to-heavy usage.
+Although an expensive repair ripped felt rarely warrants a new table.

 Even still, watch for wear along the rails.
 At no point should the felt bunch or shift.
-Moreover, fraying and pilling changes the texture, which undoubtedly affects how a ball rolls.
+Moreover, fraying and pilling change the texture, which undoubtedly affects how a ball rolls.

-The rails on a billiards table can retain their bounciness for two decades or more.
+The rails on a billiard table can retain their bounciness for two decades or more.
 Unfortunately, things like sunlight and player weight can shorten this lifespan.

 Here are some ways to test rebound speeds and assess the health of your cushions.